AARP Foundation Tax-Aide Seeks Volunteers for 2017 Season

-Colorado — AARP Foundation Tax-Aide, the nation’s largest free, volunteer-run tax preparation and assistance service, is seeking volunteers across the state to help Colorado taxpayers who are seeking assistance preparing and filing their 2012 tax returns.
+Colorado AARP Foundation Tax-Aide, the nation’s largest free, volunteer-run, tax preparation and assistance service, is seeking volunteers across the state to help Colorado taxpayers who need assistance preparing and filing their 2016 tax returns.

-“We’ve assisted thousands of people in preparing and filing their tax returns,” said Art Rosener, AARP Tax-Aide District Coordinator for 17 years.
-“We could not do it without our hundreds of volunteers, who make an indelible mark on their communities.
-And we will need additional Tax-Aide volunteers this coming year.”
+“We’ve assisted thousands of people in preparing and filing their tax returns,” said Angela Cortez, AARP Colorado spokeswoman.
+“We could not do it without our hundreds of volunteers, who make an indelible mark on the communities they help.”

-Last year, some 575 Tax-Aide volunteers helped more than 19,000 taxpayers across the state.
+Last year, more than 600 Tax-Aide volunteers helped more than 33,000 taxpayers at 59 tax sites across state.
 They join the more than 35,000 Tax-Aide volunteers across the country, helping millions of taxpayers each year.

 Tax-Aide is a program of the AARP Foundation, offered in conjunction with the IRS.

 AARP Foundation is AARP’s affiliated charity.
 The Foundation is dedicated to serving vulnerable people 50 and older by creating solutions that help them secure the essentials and achieve their best life.
 AARP Foundation focuses on: hunger, housing, income and isolation as key mission areas.
 The Foundation envisions: ‘a country free of poverty where no older person feels vulnerable.’
 Foundation programs are funded by grants, tax-deductible contributions and AARP.
 For more information about AARP Foundation, please log on to www.aarp.org/foundation.